 The above story about the first-time buyer, we’re glad to report, did have a happy ending.
 The prospective homeowner sought help from a local HUD-approved housing counseling agency who reviewed his credit score, advised him on making some minor changes, and provided him assurance he could qualify for a HomeReady mortgage through Fannie Mae.
 The HomeReady program allows borrowers to pay as little as 3% for the down payment.
 In addition, it requires completion of an online education course.
 With the help of a professional, our first-time buyer was able to qualify for a low down payment mortgage – with his self-employed income – and purchase the home he wanted.

-Also of Interest - Boston North Shore Home Buying Tips: Choose a Pro
+Also of Interest - A Good Time for Boston North Shore Home Buying

 Understand the loan process